ChainAgnostic/namespaces/waves/caip-10.md

 The syntax of Waves addresses:

 ```
-caip10-like address:    namespace + ":" + address
+caip10-like address:    namespace + ":" chainId + ":" + address
 namespace:              waves
+chain Id:               [-128..127] value.
+If the value is shorter than 3 characters, then must be padded with leading zeros to 3 characters
 address:                Waves address represented as Base58 encoded string
 ```